thepranaygupta/Data-Structures-and-Algorithms/02. Algorithms/README.md

 ## **Data Structures :-**

- **A Data Structure is a way of storing/organising data in the memory in such a way that accessing, management and modification of data become efficient.**
+ **A Data Structure is a way of storing/organising data in the memory in such a way that access, management and modification of data become efficient.**

 ## **Algorithms :-**